Shadow play: Malaysia

 In Malaysia, shadow puppet plays are also known as wayang kulit.
 In Malay, wayang means "theater", while kulit means "skin/leather" and refers to the puppets that are made out of leather.
 There are four types of shadow theaters in Malaysia: wayang kulit Jawa, wayang kulit Gedek, wayang kulit Melayu, and wayang kulit Siam.
-Wayang kulit Jawa and wayang kulit Melayu can be traced back to Javanese Shadows while wayang kulit Gedek and wayang kulit Siam are be trace back to Southern Thailand's shadow theaters.
+Wayang kulit Jawa and wayang kulit Melayu can be traced back to Javanese Shadows while wayang kulit Gedek and wayang kulit Siam are traced back to Southern Thailand's shadow theaters.
 Stories presented are usually mythical and morality tales.
 There is an educational moral to the plays, which usually portray a battle.
 Malay shadow plays are sometimes considered one of the earliest examples of animation.
 The wayang kulit in the northern states of Malaysia such as Kelantan is influenced by and similar to Thai shadow puppets, while the wayang kulit in the southern Malay peninsula, especially in Johor, is borrowed from Javanese Indonesian wayang kulit with slight differences in the story and performance.

 The puppets are made primarily of leather and manipulated with sticks or buffalo horn handles.
 Shadows are cast using an oil lamp or, in modern times, a halogen light, onto a cotton cloth background.
 They are often associated with gamelan music.

 Thailand

-Shadow theatre in Thailand is called nang yai (which used large and steady figures); in the south there is a tradition called nang talung (which uses small, movable figures).Nang yai puppets are normally made of cowhide and rattan.
+Shadow theatre in Thailand is called nang yai (which uses large and steady figures); in the south there is a tradition called nang talung (which uses small, movable figures).
+Nang yai puppets are normally made of cowhide and rattan and are carried by people in front of the screen compared to behind it.
 Nang talung shadow play usually occur at domestic rituals and ceremonies or at commercial and temple fairs but they are starting to occur on Thai television.

+There are different kind of performers in Thailand's shadow play.
+Nang samai performers are more modern in terms of music and dialogue while Nang booraan performers are more traditional.
 Performances are normally accompanied by a combination of songs and chants.
-Also, they are carried by people in front of the screen compared to behind it.
+Moreover, there are specific types of performances in Thailand that are political than theatrical like which are called nang kaanmuang.

 Performances in Thailand were temporarily suspended in 1960 due to a fire at the national theatre.
 Nang drama has influenced modern Thai cinema, including filmmakers like Cherd Songsri and Payut Ngaokrachang.